 - Social circles: You have a common friends’ circle and don’t want it to be awkward at the next get-together.

 Not all is always lost.
 Your relationship might be able to survive the mishap as both of you try to create a stronger bond.
 Here are some tell-tale signs that your relationship can work after all.

 - Willingness To Forgive: You find yourself ready to forgive them and honestly give the relationship another chance.

 - Persisting Ease: The time you spend together doesn’t feel strained, and you enjoy it.
 You work smoothly around each other without any hiccups.

 - Friendship: Your trust in the friendship and confidant-ship with your partner is still intact.

 - Communicate: You can talk about the affair without yelling or getting physical.
-Crying and being hurt is natural, but you can cruise past that phase and make up.
+Crying and being hurt are natural, but you can work through that phase and make up.

 - Counseling: Both of you are open to counseling to mend your relationship and work on the suggestions given by the counselor.